Symbol of transition, and power.

-The Shinto religions use the Shinto Torii Gate to symbolize the transition from this world to the next.
+The Shinto Torii Gate is used by the Shinto religions to symbolize the transition from this world to the next.
 Actual Shinto Torii gates are found by Shinto shrines.
 They are built on the path to the shrine.
-If there is more than one gate, they symbolize walking into a holier, more sacred area.
+If there is more than one gate they symbolize walking into a holier, more sacred area.

-This symbol is also found in the Buddhist religion, which uses it to mark their shrines.
+This symbol is also found in the Buddhist religion where they also use it to mark their shrines.

-In modern times, the symbol is also found to be used in non-religious contexts.
+In modern times the symbol is found being used in non-religious contexts also.
 The Marine Corps Security Force regiment and the 187th Infantry Regiment, 101st Airborne Division displays the symbol on their uniforms.
-It symbolizes a gateway of honour.
+It symbolizes a gateway of honor.

 The Shinto Torii Gate